Klipper3d/klipper/docs/Status_Reference.md

 - `retract_speed`: Current setting for speed of filament retract moves.
-- `unretract_extra_length`: Current setting for additional length of filament unretract moves (positive values will result in filament extrusion, while negative values up to 1 mm (2.41 mm3) will result in lagging extrusion of filament).
+- `unretract_extra_length`: Current setting for additional length of filament unretract moves (positive values will result in filament extrusion, while negative values up to 1 mm (2.41 mm3 for 1.75 mm filament) will result in lagging extrusion of filament).
 - `unretract_speed`: Current setting for speed of unretract moves of filament.
 - `unretract_length`: Unretract move length (sum of retract and extra unretract length).
 - `z_hop_height`: Current setting for the height of nozzle lifting move (Z-Hop).
 - `z_hop_style`: Current setting for the style of Z-Hop move.
-- Above settings for the firmware_retraction module may differ from the config file if a `SET_RETRACTION` command alters them.
+- Above settings for the firmware_retraction module may differ from the config file if a `SET_RETRACTION` command altered them.
 Additional information available is as follows.
-- `retract_state`: Returns True if filament is retracted.
+- `retract_state`: Returns 'True' if filament is retracted.

 ## gcode_button